Advancing childhood education

 Balibo Five Kindergarten

 Prior to 2012, the kindergarten in Balibó was too small for the number of children it served, had poor sanitation and suffered from incursions of livestock and vehicles.
-Over many years the Trust – in conjunction with Rotary clubs in Australia and Timor-Leste – shave doubled the size of the kindergarten, installed new toilets, a kitchen, a water tank and secure fencing.
+Over many years the Trust – in conjunction with Rotary clubs in Australia and Timor-Leste – have doubled the size of the kindergarten, installed new toilets, a kitchen, a water tank and secure fencing.
 We are soon to install new playground equipment kindly donated through Rotary.

 The Government pay the salaries of the kindergarten teacher and aides.